Creativetech-Solutions/foodu-api/Image_URL_and _Size.md

-## Documentation for product detail Image URL and Size
+## Documentation for Product Detail, Image URL and Size
 ### Image sizes:

 We have to provide a product ID   in URL(http://foodu.ctsdemo.com/image_API/product.php?id=123..).